admiralorbiter/Signpost/readme.md

 5. **Click portals** to enter different project spaces

 ## Core Philosophy

-This VR gateway reflects the analytical yet empathetic voice found in the source writing - creating spaces that are:

 - **Intellectually rigorous** but accessible
 - **Urgent and purposeful** without being overwhelming
 - **Personal yet universal** in scope